Day-Ahead Electricity Price Forecasting Using Merit-Order Curves Time Series: Methodology

 \subsection{Forecasting the curves' vector representation}

 We consider here the day-ahead forecasting problem, regarding the vector hourly time series as 24 separate daily time series, one for each hour of the day.
 This is common practice in EPF as the 24 hours of the next day are simultaneously settled the day before.
 In addition, market dynamics vary a lot depending on the hour of the day, justifying to treat them separately.
-For a detailed motivation of this choice, the reader can refer to \citet{ziel_day-ahead_2018}.
+For a detailed motivation of this choice, the reader can refer to \citet{ziel_dayahead_2018}.
 We hence change the time indexing of $\mathbf{y}_t$ to consider the value at day $d$ and hour $h$, $\mathbf{y}_{d,h}$ and we solve 24 one-step-ahead forecasting problems.

-We consider four variants of the popular parameter-rich ARX model estimated with LASSO widely used in the context of electricity price forecasting \citep{ziel_forecasting_2016, uniejewski_automated_2016, ziel_day-ahead_2018, lago_forecasting_2021, uniejewski_regularization_2024}.
+We consider four variants of the popular parameter-rich ARX model estimated with LASSO widely used in the context of electricity price forecasting \citep{ziel_forecasting_2016, uniejewski_automated_2016, ziel_dayahead_2018, lago_forecasting_2021, uniejewski_regularization_2024}.
 First this framework was shown to be highly performing for price forecasting and second, it was used in \citet{ziel_electricity_2016}.
-Specifically, we consider two \textit{univariate} models treating each component of $\mathbf{y}_{d,h}$ separately as suggested by \cite{hyndman_forecasting_2009} -- the \textit{concurrent} ARX and the \textit{full} ARX -- and two \textit{multivariate} models jointly modeling the vector $\mathbf{y}_{d,h}$, the concurrent VARX and the full VARX.
-The term "concurrent" means the target variable at hour $h$ is influenced only by past values from the same hour $h$.
-Conversely, "full" means the variable is also influenced by past values observed at different hours.
+Specifically, we consider two \textit{univariate} models treating each component of $\mathbf{y}_{d,h}$ separately as suggested by \cite{hyndman_forecasting_2009} -- the concurrent ARX and the full ARX (equations \ref{eq:arx} and \ref{eq:farx}) -- and two \textit{multivariate} models jointly modeling the vector $\mathbf{y}_{d,h}$, the concurrent VARX and the full VARX (equations \ref{eq:varx} and \ref{eq:fvarx}).
+The term \textit{concurrent} means that the target variable at hour $h$ is influenced only by past values observed at the same hour $h$ on previous days.
+Conversely, \textit{full} means that the target variable is also influenced by past values observed at different hours $j \neq h$ on previous days.
 The comparison between the univariate and the multivariate approaches allow to test the added value of modeling the cross-dependence between scores while the comparison between the concurrent and full approaches allow to test the added value of modeling the cross-dependence between hours.